|

 Brunch is one of the best places to start your day anywhere in London, but especially so in Kensington.

-The royal borough is filled with fantastic restaurants that serve up delicious and flavorful breakfast finds from lavish weekend brunches to classic British favorites.
+The royal borough is filled with fantastic restaurants serving up delicious and flavourful breakfast finds from lavish weekend brunches to classic British favourites.

 Read More: Where to Brunch in Kensington: 10 Best Breakfast Spots